michaelsampietro/cpbhealth-challenge/Refactoring.md

 - Created a new function (getCandidatePartitionKey) to read the value of the candidate key
 - The main function now deals only with returning the candidate key, making it easier to read.

 I also tried to improve the function readability a little bit by trying to remove nested ifs and elses statements.
-Now, whenever a return criteria is met, the function returns the value, instead of reasigning the value to a variable to return it at the end.
+Now, whenever a return criteria is met the function returns the value, instead of reasigning the value to a variable to return it at the end.

 I tried to avoid "obvious" comments in the function and I think my test suits cover all the scenarios.